 1/ Get phone numbers of all show related contacts before you go to site

 One of the most frustrating things during a build-period is to find that you don’t have the number of a supplier in your phone especially when you need help or an answer in a hurry and that can often mean out of office hours in the evenings and weekends when offices may be closed.

-Do you have a trade show question or problem that you need help with?
-Feel free to ask us for help.
+Have a trade show question or problem that you need help with?
+Feel free to ask for help.